lich-uct/molpher-lib/doc/source/usage/tutorial/morphing.rst

 ..  figure:: reroute_comparison.png

-We can see that the operator disconnected the bond between atoms 4 and 5 and created a new bond between atoms 5 and 12.
-Therefore, the bond coming from atom 5 to atom 4 was rerouted to point to atom 12.
+The operator disconnected the bond between atoms 4 and 5 and created a new bond between atoms 5 and 12.
+Therefore, the bond coming from atom 5 to atom 4 was 'rerouted' to 'point' to atom 12.

-There are obviously many reroutes for an average compound.
+There are obviously many possible reroutes for an average compound.
 The operator first observes the possibilities when the :meth:`~.MorphingOperator.MorphingOperator.setOriginal` method is called and then randomly selects one option when the user requests a morph with the :meth:`~.MorphingOperator.MorphingOperator.morph`